-This is done by spraying the liquid into the intake valves while the engine is running.
-This feeds the engine with throttle cleaner fluid along with the air which gets into the mixture and gets ignited.
+This step is done by spraying a special liquid into the intake valves while the engine is running.
+This feeds the engine with throttle cleaner fluid and the air, which gets into the mixture and is ignited.
 This ensures cleaning the carbon deposits inside the intake and the intake valves.